phalcon-orphanage/docs/en/reference/tutorial-rest.rst

 Tutorial 3: Creating a Simple REST API
 ======================================
-In this tutorial, we explain how to create a simple application that provides a RESTful_ API using the different HTTP methods:
+In this tutorial, we will explain how to create a simple application that provides a RESTful_ API using the different HTTP methods:

 * GET to retrieve and search data
 * POST to add data